jamesrwilliams/personal-site/src/posts/2019/2019-02-05-javascript-encryption.md

 ## Enter AES

-The Advanced Encryption Standard (AES) is a symmetrical encryption algorithm, one that uses the same keys for encrypting the plain text as it does for decrypting the cypher text, you can think of these as a shared secret that people can use to jointly decrypt the cypher text.
+The Advanced Encryption Standard (AES) is a symmetrical encryption algorithm, that uses the same keys for encrypting the plain text as it does for decrypting the cypher text, you can think of these as a shared secret people can use to jointly decrypt the cypher text.

 With AES’s operation modes allow it different methods the length of the data you wish to encrypt.
 AES has a number of operation modes, these change the way the algorithm works and ultimately how difficult the cypher text is to break.